Licensing Coordinator Salary

 - Complete business license applications and gather required supporting documents and signatures.

 Popular Skills for Licensing Coordinator

-Survey results imply that Licensing Coordinators put a diverse skill set to use.
+Survey results show that Licensing Coordinators use a fair number of skills.
 Most notably, skills in Licensing, Microsoft Excel, Microsoft Office, and Microsoft Word are correlated to pay that is above average.
 Those listing Data Entry as a skill should be prepared for drastically lower pay.
 Oral / Verbal Communication and Microsoft Word also typically command lower compensation.
-For most people, competency in Microsoft Excel indicates knowledge of Microsoft Word.
+Most people experienced in Microsoft Excel also know Microsoft Word.

 Pay by Experience Level for Licensing Coordinator

 Median of all compensation (including tips, bonus, and overtime) by years of experience.